 - Thaw the banana ice cream a bit at room temperature or in the refrigerator to soften its texture before serving.

 - This ice cream is great as it is but you can jazz it up even further.
 By serving with wafers, more roasted nuts or crushed praline, chopped fruits, and chocolate or caramel sauce.
 Enjoy it in a cone or a waffle cup.

 This banana ice cream is vegetarian, gluten free, egg free, low sodium and soy free.
 Below are a few ideas, some of which I have not tried.

 - Vegan/Dairy free: Try coconut milk instead of dairy milk; coconut cream instead of heavy cream.

 - Refined Sugar Free: Use maple syrup or honey instead of sugar.
 Although these sweeteners will add sugar, they do provide some nutrients.

 - Nut Free: Replace walnut milk with one cup cream.
 And skip adding chopped walnuts.

 - Flavor Variation: Use toasted almonds or hazelnuts instead of walnuts.
 Add toasted coconut flakes.

-To prevent ice crystal formation, place a piece of parchment paper on top of the ice cream and store in an airtight ice cream container.
+To prevent ice crystal formation, place a piece of parchment paper on top of the banana ice cream and store in an airtight ice cream container.
 Store it in the door section of your freezer as the temperature is slightly warmer and that will keep the ice cream softer.